RuslanBehun/angular-playground/src/components/component-interaction/readme.md

 ####Description:
 Let's create two components, one is **classes** in school and another is a class **pupils** and interact between them.

+//TODO: Transfer class name from parent component and sort pupils by class